KatrinaTom/vue-monster/README.md

 # Attack a Monster Game

 This is a tutorial based from Maximilian Schwarzmüller.
-Udemy Course Link in the resource section.
+Vue Udemy Course Link in the resource section.

 A simple game that the player can attack a monster.

 Aim of this project is to practice Vue concepts.

 ___